SNIA/reanimator-strace/README.md

 fsl-strace extends strace with support for [DataSeries](https://github.com/dataseries/dataseries), an efficient, flexible data format for structured serial data.
 This modification to strace captures maximal information, including all data buffers and arguments.
 The output of fsl-strace is designed to be readable by both humans and machines, allowing researchers to use existing DataSeries tools to analyze trace files.

-This modification is designed for use with our [syscall-replayer](https://github.com/sbu-fsl/trace2model/tree/master/syscall-replayer), a program designed to replay and analyze the system call traces collected in the DataSeries format.
+This modification is designed for use with our [syscall-replayer](https://github.com/sbu-fsl/trace2model/tree/master/syscall-replayer), a program able to replay and analyze the system call traces collected in the DataSeries format.
 For more information on the Re-Animator project, please see our paper [Re-Animator: Versatile High-Fidelity Storage-System Tracing and Replaying](https://doi.org/10.1145/3383669.3398276).

 fsl-strace is under development by Ibrahim Umit Akgun of the File Systems and Storage Lab (FSL) at Stony Brook University under Professor Erez Zadok, with assistance from Professor Geoff Kuenning at Harvey Mudd College.